 Inventorying Trust Assets

-When initiating a trust, it’s essential to list all property, financial accounts and other assets included in the trust.
-Inventorying them helps ensure an accurate record for transparency as well as for documentation and legal purposes.
+When initiating a trust, it’s important to list all property, financial accounts, and other assets included in the trust.
+Inventorying them helps to ensure an accurate record for transparency, as well as for documentation and legal purposes.

 Additionally, ensuring the trust assets are held by appropriate custodians is crucial to the administration process.
 This might involve titling property in the name of the trust or opening accounts under the trust’s name.